Go Back

 Instructions

-• With a food processor, blitz 150g/5.2oz of tempeh into crumbles.
+• With a food processor, blitz the tempeh into crumbles.
 You can also use your hands, but a food processor makes them a bit more even.

-• Do the same for 280g/10oz of mushrooms —pulse them until roughly chopped.
+• Do the same for the mushrooms, pulse them until roughly chopped.
 This method gives them shapes you wouldn’t get by simply slicing them.
 They also cook evenly and blend seamlessly into the sauce.

 • Heat up 2 tablespoons of olive oil in a pan over medium heat.